Predicting speech intelligibility from EEG in a non-linear classification paradigm

 \subsubsection{Setup}

-For this experiment, both EEG and stimulus envelopes of the StoriesInSilence dataset were bandpass filtered with a Chebyshev2 filter (order of 2000, 80dB stopband attenuation, 1dB passband ripple) for all possible bands and combinations of bands ($\delta + \theta$, $\delta + \theta + \alpha$, $\delta + \theta + \alpha + \beta$) instead of the previously stated 0.5-32~Hz in Section \ref{sec:prep}.
+For this experiment, both EEG and stimulus envelopes of the Fairytales dataset were bandpass filtered with a Chebyshev2 filter (order of 2000, 80dB stopband attenuation, 1dB passband ripple) for all possible bands and combinations of bands ($\delta + \theta$, $\delta + \theta + \alpha$, $\delta + \theta + \alpha + \beta$) instead of the previously stated 0.5-32~Hz in Section \ref{sec:prep}.
 Both the dilated convolutional and baseline models were trained and evaluated on the resulting data for each (combination of) frequency band(s).
-Finally, both models were evaluated using a Wilcoxon signed-rank test for each band (combination) separately.
+Finally, all models were evaluated using a Wilcoxon signed-rank test with Holm-Bonferroni correction for each band (combination) separately.